 If you think you may have COVID-19, call the dedicated government Healthline number on 0800 358 5453 and advise them of your symptoms.
 This service is free and available 24/7.

 For information on symptoms and where to get help, refer to the Ministry of Health website.

 For non-COVID-19 health concerns, use Healthline’s main number – 0800 611 116.

 Does my health insurance cover COVID-19?

 The Ministry of Health will cover the cost of your hospitalisation if you are admitted to public hospital with COVID-19.
-This includes any or all the following:

 Will COVID-19 be considered a pre-existing condition?

 If you join and have any pre-existing medical conditions such as COVID-19, you may need to disclose these at time of joining.
 Some pre-existing medical conditions may be covered immediately, while others may have a stand-down period or be permanently excluded.

 To find out more about Private Hospital Cover, click here.